olegfafurin/olegfafurin.github.io/content/authors/admin/_index.md

     url: https://www.epfl.ch/

 # Short bio (displayed in user profile at end of posts)
+bio:
-bio: I'm a Computer Scientist with prior experience in SWE, Quantitative Research and Competitive mathematics, now approaching the end of my Master in Computer Science at EPFL.
+# I'm a Computer Scientist with prior experience in Backend SWE, Quantitative Research and Competitive mathematics, now approaching the end of my Master in Computer Science at EPFL.
 Areas of my interest include Algorithms and Data Structures, Probabilistic Proofs and Discrete Mathematics.

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.